yubik-studio/yubik-studio.github.io/README.md

 We can collaborate, or you can hire my services professionally and keep the rights to the work.
 My rates are always reasonable.

-Think of me for requirements gathering, systems architecture. use case development and other early-stage work where business experience and clear thinking will save you money down the road.
-I'm also available for teaching and tutoring in math, physics, computer science and related topics, in part because I'm interested in how people learn these things.
+Think of me for requirements gathering, systems architecture. use case development and other early-stage work where business experience, clear thinking and **clear writing** will save you big money down the road.
+I can also help you with  teaching and tutoring in math, physics, computer science and related topics - from middle school to grad school.

 #### You can reach me by message on LinkedIn, or by e-mail at [andrew@yubik.com](mailto:andrew@yubik.com)